+APPENDIX A

-APPENDIX A PRIOR AUDIT COVERAGE
+PRIOR AUDIT COVERAGE

 City Letter Carrier Operations - Greater Indiana District (Report Number DR-AR-06-003, dated March 28, 2006).
 The report outlined opportunities to improve the management of city letter carrier operations in the Greater Indiana District.
 Delivery facility supervisors and managers did not adequately match workhours with workload.
 We projected the sample results for a total of 68,177 unjustified hours over the 5-month period from January 1 through May 31, 2005, that were not supported by volume or workload (total unrecoverable costs of \$765,487).
-We also noted that supervisors and managers did not always view DOIS reports in a timely manner to manage operations, consistently use Managed Service Points (MSP) to monitor city letter carriers' street time to correct negative trends, or properly document letter carriers' unauthorized overtime occurrences and take corrective action.
+We also noted that supervisors and managers did not always view DOIS reports in a timely manner to manage operations, consistently use Managed Service Point (MSP) to monitor city letter carriers' street time to correct negative trends, or properly document letter carriers' unauthorized overtime occurrences and take corrective action.

 AM Standard Operating Procedures - Fiscal Year 2005 Financial Installation Audit (Report Number FF-AR-06-096, dated March 20, 2006).
-The report outlined that at 28 of the 36 post offices, stations, and branches where AMSOP are applicable, management had begun implementation.
+At most units, delivery operations managers and supervisors had begun implementing the AMSOP to create consistency and standardization among city delivery carriers.
+Management at 28 of the 36 units had begun the AMSOP implementation.
 Of those, 11 had obtained certification and 17 were at various stages of certification.
 At the time of our work, eight units had not begun implementation.
 Several factors contributed to units not being certified.
 These factors included issues with the mail arrival agreement with the processing and distribution plant, posting and following the AMSOP, and Function 4 activities.
 We made no recommendations in this report to management.